 Exchange bets are types of wagers that occur on a betting exchange.
-Lay bets are matched with back bets at odds decided by supply and demand.
+Lay bets are matched with back bets at odds decided by supply and demand, allowing you to consistently make money from betting exchange sites.
 The most popular betting exchanges are Betfair and Smarkets.

 Betting exchanges rival fixed-odds betting sites and parimutuel operators.
 In a betting exchange platform, each market's betting option will allow you to either: